 In a world often driven by short-term gain and instant gratification, the Seventh Generation Principle offers a radical, grounding shift.
 Rooted in Haudenosaunee (Iroquois) philosophy, this ancient wisdom asks us to consider how our choices today will ripple forward—impacting the lives, landscapes, and relationships of those who come seven generations after us.
+This principle is rooted in the governance of the Haudenosaunee Confederacy, one of the oldest participatory democracies in the world.

 Originally published by Indigenous Corporate Training Inc.: Read the full article here

 This isn’t just environmental foresight.
 It’s relational, spiritual, and deeply ethical.
 It’s a call to live with reverence, for the land, for each other, and for those we’ll never meet but whose futures we shape with every decision.
+The Environmental Protection Agency promotes sustainability practices that align with this generational thinking — reducing waste, conserving resources, and protecting ecosystems for future communities.

 Imagine if our ancestors had paused to ask: Will this extraction, this invention, this convenience serve those who come after me?
 Would our oceans be clearer?
 Our air more breathable?
 Our communities more connected?

 This principle isn’t about guilt, it’s about guidance.
 It invites us to become bridge-builders, not just consumers.
 To speak gratitude softly, and act with integrity boldly.
+For a practical example of this philosophy in action, explore the Rentle Tool Library, a sharing economy platform that reduces waste by keeping tools in circulation.

 As you reflect on your day, we invite you to pause and ask: